Cumans: Battles in Kievan Rus', in Hungary, and in the Balkans

+The Hungarian army was soundly crushed by the Cumans; the Illuminated Chronicle mentions that "rarely did Hungarians suffer such slaughter as in this battle."
+In 1104 the Cumans were allied with Prince Volodar.
+In 1106, the Cumans advanced into the Principality of Volhynia, but were repelled by Sviatopolk II.
+In 1114, the Cumans launched an invasion, from the western Romanian Plain, into the Byzantine Balkans once more.
+This was followed up by another incursion in 1123/1124.
+In 1135, the Cumans again invaded the Kingdom of Poland.
+During the second and third crusades, in 1147 and 1189, crusaders were attacked by Cumans, who were allied to the Asen dynasty of the Second Bulgarian Empire, or who were in Byzantine service.

+Cumans at that time also resettled in the Kingdom of Georgia and were Christianized.
+There they achieved prominent positions, helped Georgians to stop the advance of Seljuk Turks, and helped make Georgia the most powerful kingdom of the region (they were referred to as naqivchaqari).
+After the death of the warlike Monomakh in 1125, Cumans returned to the steppe along the Rus' borders.
+Fighting resumed in 1128; Rus' sources mention that Sevinch, son of Khan Boniak, expressed the desire to plant his sword "in the Golden gate of Kiev", as his father had done before him.

 On 20 March 1155, Prince Gleb Yuryevich took Kiev with the help of a Cuman army under the Cuman prince Chemgura.
 By 1160 Cuman raids into Rus' had become an annual event.
 These attacks put pressure on Rus' and affected trade routes to the Black Sea and Constantinople, in turn leading Rus' to again attempt action.
 Offenses were halted during 1166–1169, when Grand prince Andrey Bogolyubsky, son of Khan Ayepa's daughter, took control of Kiev in 1169 and installed Gleb as his puppet.
 Gleb brought in "wild" Cumans as well as Oghuz and Berendei units.
 Later, the princes of the Principality of Chernigov attempted to use Khan Konchek's army against Kievan Rus' and Suzdal.
 This Chernigov-Cuman alliance suffered a disastrous defeat in 1180; Elrut, Konchek's brother died in battle.
 In 1177, a Cuman army that was allied with Ryazan sacked six cities that belonged to the Berendei and Torkil.
 In 1183, the Rus' defeated a large Cuman army and captured Khan Kobiak (Kobek) as well as his sons and other notables.